w3f/Grants-Program/applications/Dante_Network.md

 ## Project Overview :page_facing_up:

-If this application is in response to an RFP, please indicate this on the first line of this section.

 ### Overview

 We are sincerely applying for a grant from Web3 Foundation to build an infrastructure to help multi-chains currently in web3 be connected together just as OSI did for the internet in web2.
 We call this infrastructure Dante Network.